-After a Large Truck Accident Causation Study found that 13 percent of commercial motor vehicle drivers were considered fatigued at the time of their accident, the FMCSA enacted regulations to ensure the safety of drivers and the public.
+After a Large Truck Accident, Causation Study found that 13 percent of commercial motor vehicle drivers were considered fatigued at the time of their accident, the FMCSA enacted regulations to ensure the safety of drivers and the public.
 Because long driving shifts and lack of adequate sleep were causing fatigue in commercial motor vehicle drivers, the FMCSA created hours-of-service rules that limit the number of daily and weekly hours spent driving and regulate the minimum amount of time drivers must spend resting between driving shifts.
-Drivers are kept on a 21- to 24-hour schedule, maintaining a natural sleep and wake cycle and are required to take a daily minimum period of rest with longer weekend rest periods to combat cumulative fatigue effects that accrue on a weekly basis.
+Drivers are kept on a 21- to a 24-hour schedule, maintaining a natural sleep and wake cycle, and are required to take a daily minimum period of rest with longer weekend rest periods to combat cumulative fatigue effects that accrue on a weekly basis.

 A commercial motor vehicle driver is subject to the following hours-of-service regulations:

 - 11-Hour Driving Limit: May drive a maximum of 11 hours after 10 consecutive hours off duty

 - 14-Hour Limit: May not drive beyond the 14th consecutive hour after coming on duty following 10 consecutive hours off duty; off-duty time does not extend the 14-hour period

 - Rest Breaks: May drive only if 8 hours or less have passed since end of driver’s last off-duty or sleeper berth period of at least 30 minutes